|Years||1989 World Junior Championships (4- 5th)

-She earned her place in the GB lightweight four again for the summer, and won another silver medal at the World Championships in Montreal.
+She earned her place in the GB lightweight four again that summer, and won another silver medal at the World Championships in Montreal.
 Compared with their joyous silver the year before, this one was a bitter disappointment as they’d led by a considerable margin for most of the race, but were rowed down right at the end.
 “I felt we were just batting up and down and not getting into a rhythm where the other three, who were really strong, could use their power,” Claire remembers.

 Full accounts of Claire’s years rowing for GB can be read here: